leangjia/blender_docs/manual/addons/3d_view/measureit.rst

 Overview
 --------

-Located in the :menuselection:`3D Viewport --> Sidebar --> View tab` The MeasureIt Tools panel is described below.
+Located in the :menuselection:`3D Viewport --> Sidebar --> View tab`.
+The MeasureIt Tools panel is described below.

 To view the measures you need to press the *Show* button.